Protecting Harassment Victims

-My CREEP Act would update anti-stalking laws for the internet era
+My CREEP Act would update anti-stalking laws for the internet era.
+My anti-SLAPP law would protect survivors who speak up.

 The internet—particularly social media—has transformed our lives.
 But our laws haven’t always kept up.